DylanMeeus/springboot_jwt_blog/_posts/2016-04-06-authentication-in-go.markdown

 Go makes every attempt to reduce both the amount of typing needed and complexity of its syntax.
 Variables can be declared and initialized easily with `:=` syntax, semicolons are unnecessary and there is no complex type hierarchy.
 Go is a highly opinionated language.
 The end result is clean, easy to understand and read as well as reason about code.

+{% include tweet_quote.html quote_text="Go is highly opinionated.
+The end result is clean, easy to understand, read and reason about code." %}

 ## Golang Playground
 In this tutorial, we will be building a RESTful API in Go so knowledge of the Go language is a prerequisite.
 It is out of scope of this tutorial to cover the fundamentals of the Go programming language.
 If you are new to Go, check out the masterfully crafted [Tour of Go](https://tour.golang.org/welcome/1) which covers everything from the basics to advanced topics such as concurrency and then you’ll be ready to proceed with this tutorial.
 If you are already familiar with Go on the other hand, let’s build an API!